MykalMachon/mykal.codes/www/src/content/posts/putting-ai-back-in-the-bag.md

 ## Generative AI as a power for good

-I would like to believe that the people are working on Generative AI aren't doing it out of malice.
-It's very easy to see there are huge possibilities for _good_ to come from generative AI.
+I don't believe that the people working on generative AI aren't doing it out of malice.
+It's very easy to see there are huge possibilities for _good_ to come from it.

 Here's a few things I can think of off the top of my head: